seosh817/easy_debounce_throttle/README.md

 ```

-If you want to receive debounce and throttle events from methods such as `onClick` callbacks with `WidgetBuilder`, use `EasyDebounceBuilder` and `EasyThrottleBuilder`.
+If you want to receive debounce and throttle events from methods such as `onPressed` callbacks with `WidgetBuilder`, use `EasyDebounceBuilder` and `EasyThrottleBuilder`.

-`EasyDebounceBuilder` and `EasyThrottleBuilder` internally disposes the stream, so there is no need to call the `close` method.
+`EasyDebounceBuilder` and `EasyThrottleBuilder` internally disposes the stream, so there is no need to call the `close()` method.

 ### EasyDebounceBuilder